-- The group has an expansive geographical footprint and leading market positions in its core lines of business. - Diverse distribution platform including managing general agents (MGAs), personal producing general agents (PPGAs), banks and broker dealers with a historically stable distribution profile. - SFG has been focused on developing new innovative products and processes, which has resulted in an expanded product offering and streamlined sales processes. - Challenges do exist in the very competitive annuity segment with many competitors offering a variety of competitive product offerings.
+- The group has an expansive geographical footprint and leading market positions in its core lines of business. - Diverse distribution platform including managing general agents (MGAs), personal producing general agents (PPGAs), banks, and broker dealers with a historically stable distribution profile. - Sammons Financial Group (SFG) has been focused on developing new innovative products and processes along with partnering and acquiring businesses in order to expand product offerings and streamline sales processes. - Challenges do exist in the very competitive annuity segment with many competitors offering a variety of competitive product offerings.